Cabbage Roll Soup

 - 1 cup uncooked white rice

-- 1 tbsp worcestershire sauce (gluten-free if need be)
+- 1 tablespoon worcestershire sauce - gluten-free if need be

 Instructions

-- Heat olive oil in a stock pot over medium heat.
-Add the ground beef and season with salt and pepper.
+- Preheat a large dutch oven over medium heat.
+Once heated, add the ground beef and season with salt and pepper.

-- Cook beef until the beef is browned, about 5 minutes, making sure to break up the meat with a spatula while it cooks.
+- Cook until the beef is browned, about 5-6 minutes, making sure to break up the meat with a spatula while it cooks.

-- Add the onions and stir to combine.
+- Add the olive oil and onions and stir to combine.
 Cook for 3-4 minutes.

 - Add the minced garlic and carrots and cook an additional 2-3 minutes, stirring frequently to ensure the garlic does not burn.

-- Stir in chopped cabbage and cook a few minutes until it softens.
+- Stir in chopped cabbage and cook for a few minutes until it softens.

 - Mix in diced tomatoes, tomato sauce, chicken broth, uncooked white rice, worcestershire sauce, lemon juice, brown sugar, paprika, and oregano.
 Stir to combine.

-- Bring to a boil.
+- Bring the soup to a boil.
 Then let simmer and cover with a lid.

 - Cook for 30 minutes, or until the rice is tender.